openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

    Since ceph-osd was deployed on four nodes and there are only four nodes available in this environment, the usage of the 'compute' tag is not strictly necessary.
+A tag can help if there are a surplus of nodes however.

-Nova compute
+Nova Compute
 ~~~~~~~~~~~~

-The nova-compute application is deployed to one node with the `nova-compute`_
+The nova-compute application is deployed to three nodes with the
-charm.
-We'll then scale-out the application to two other machines.
-File
-``nova-compute.yaml`` contains the configuration:
+`nova-compute`_ charm.
+File ``nova-compute.yaml`` contains the configuration:

 .. code-block:: yaml